-May 23, 2022
+May 24, 2022

-What is the Fan Experience?
+What Is The Fan Experience?

-Fans Feedback & Profile Surveys: We’ve all experienced the moment when you walk into a restaurant, arena, or any other venue and have been served up the opportunity for free wi-fi, and only if, we provide our email address or fill out a brief survey to get on the network.
+We’ve all experienced the moment when you walk into a restaurant, arena, or any other venue and have been served up the opportunity for free Wi-Fi, and only if we provide our email address or fill out a brief survey to get on the network.
 Many have figured out a workaround to avoid baskets full of spam emails from this scenario.
 Providing a fake email address is a big one.
 But, just for a moment, imagine you’re a parent with two kids, two tablets, and a real desire to eat dinner in peace or watch a game with relative attention.
 You would be willing to answer a few questions about clothing preferences or perhaps your favorite wine or beer.
-Tell me you wouldn’t and I’d be very skeptical.
-Seems simple right?
+Seems simple, right?
 It is.
-An effective analytics platform will allow the venue operators to interact with you unobtrusively.
-Through simple survey questions, you can gain free access to the robust wi-fi network so your kids can stream shows and use applications while the platform targets you with “in-game, in-venue” opportunities.
-As a fan, and if you choose to log in with your social media platforms, you’ll be providing the venue-specific demographic data that they can use to customize content for you.
-Without giving away the farm and providing basic information like zip code, age, favorite car, etc., you get benefits like targeted content.
-Deals fitting your preferences and cost savings.
-I don’t know what defines a better fan experience than saving money.
+An effective analytics platform will allow venue operators to interact unobtrusively.
+You can gain unrestricted access to the robust Wi-Fi network through simple survey questions so your kids can stream shows and use applications while the platform targets you with “in-game, in-venue” opportunities.
+As a fan, and if you choose to log in with your social media platforms, you’ll provide venue-specific demographic data that they can use to customize content for you.
+You get benefits like targeted content without giving away the farm and providing basic information like zip code, age, favorite car, etc. Deals fitting your preferences and cost savings.

-Pre & Post Event Interaction: With significant connective tissue with those surveys, I spoke of earlier, the venue’s ability to communicate with you both before and after the event.
-With the data collected from your device, your wi-fi login information allows the complete fan experience.
-This is a classic; the more you put in, the more you get out scenario.
+With significant connective tissue with those surveys, the venue’s ability to communicate with you both before and after the event.
+With the data collected from your device, your Wi-Fi login information allows the complete fan experience.
+This is a classic; the more you put in, the more you get out of the scenario.
 Most analytics platforms, including CW’s ConnectLytix, can communicate with you in real-time via email, or in some instances, SMS messaging can pump for your event experience well before you arrive at the venue.

-In-Venue Immersive Experience: Depending on how you look at it, this could be everything from the event itself.
+Depending on how you view it, this could be everything from the event itself.
 From the AV presentation put on by the venue to the interaction of all the fans.
 How is it a little more specific to the visualization presented in the signage around the venue?
 An effective analysis platform coupled with marketing savvy and detailed venue traffic data can lead to the visuals you see.
 The feedback you and your fellow fans provide during the event allows the venue to structure and present the type of content you want to see.
 Whether it’s advertisements for a particular beer or directions to the restrooms, all that visualization is designed to optimize your fan experience.
-From the moment you pass through the touchless ticketing gate, powered by the robust wi-fi and analytics platform, you are presented with images and content gleaned by the venue from the past event fan input.
+From the moment you pass through the touchless ticketing gate, powered by the robust Wi-Fi and analytics platform, you are presented with images and content gleaned by the venue from past event fan input.
 Once again, your time at the venue is tailored to ensure you get the most out of your fan experience.

 Thoughts & Considerations

-Now in closing, I know what you might be thinking.
-Something along the lines of “No way bro, I’m not giving out my personal data like that”.
-I’m here to tell you that if you’re using a mobile device, the “they” already have it.
+In closing, you might think, “I’m not giving out my personal data like that.”
+If you’re using a mobile device, the “they” already have it.
 Empowered with an understanding of what’s discussed here and knowledge that the venue’s working to make your experience as good as possible may soften the blow.
 By embracing instead of attempting to avoid, you set yourself up to see what you want to see.
-Get the deals and offers you want, and save the most money you can.
-To me, that’s super sexy, or at least as sexy as technology can be.
+Get the deals and offers you want, and save the most money possible.